 Director – Kevin O’Neill, Screenplay – Matt Yamashita, Producers – Julie Corman & Roger Corman, Photography – Hernan Herrera, Music – Cynthia Brown, Visual Effects/Animation – Flat Earth Productions, Inc., (Supervisor – Kevin O’Neill), Creature Effects – Patrick Denver.
-Production Company – New Horizons
+Production Company – New Horizons.

 Robert Carradine (Dr Rico Symes), Katie Savoy (Lorena Christmas), Rib Hillis (Hamm), Henssy Pichardo (Munoz), Hector Then (Harold), Mangui Rodriguez (Bonnie), Ton Evangelista (Rick Hoffman), Akari Endo (Veronica), Conan O’Brien (Himself)

-Among the gonzo shark films fad, the Sharktopus films count as some of the most miserably cheap.
+Among the gonzo shark films fad, the Sharktopus films count as some of the cheaper.
 Which is a shame as Roger Corman has on countless occasions proved himself a master at copying other people’s fads and offering up low-budget copies.
-Here he seems to have miscalculated and turned out two of the sorriest efforts to be found filling this particular niche.
+Here he seems to have miscalculated and turned out some of the sorriest efforts to be found filling this particular niche.
 Even The Asylum, who make a virtue of their penny-pinching, are turning out far better and more amusing gonzo shark films.
 Not to mention that they get the balance of tongue-in-cheek absurdity right far better than anything here, which leaves you unsure if it is being serious or not.

 The one area that does work is the title battles.
-The effects are completely crap but at least you have to commend Kevin O’Neill, a former visual effects supervisor, of staging the fights well.
-The one scene (purportedly directed by Corman himself) that gets the spirit of what these shark films should be is where talkshow host Conan O’Brien turns up playing an asshole version of himself, only to get his head bitten off and the severed head then tossed about by a beach volleyball team.
+The effects are completely crap but at least you have to commend Kevin O’Neill, who runs a visual effects company Flat Earth Productions in his day job, of staging the fights well.
+The one scene (purportedly directed by Corman himself) that gets the spirit of what these shark films should be is where talkshow host Conan O’Brien turns up playing an asshole version of himself, only to get his head bitten off and the severed head then be tossed about by a beach volleyball team.

 Kevin O’Neill has been a visual effects supervisor usually with Flat Earth Productions.
-He has directed several other films for Corman’s New Horizons with Dinocroc (2004), Dinoshark (2010), Attack of the 50 Foot Cheerleader (2012) and Dracano (2013), as well as Sharktopus vs Whalewolf.
+He has directed several other films for Roger Corman’s New Horizons with Dinocroc (2004), Dinoshark (2010), Attack of the 50 Foot Cheerleader (2012) and Dracano (2013), as well as Sharktopus vs Whalewolf.